Physics of Life

 How to get involved

-There are many ways to get involved with the Physics of Life community (which encompasses PoLNET3 and the Physics of Medicine).
+There are many ways to get involved with the Physics of Life community.
+The community is OPEN and available for everyone to join!

 You can get involved in the following ways: